 For example, if it were found that a pedestrian was 10 percent at fault for an accident with a motor vehicle, then the at-fault driver – and presumably his or her insurance company – would only be responsible for paying 90 percent of the damages suffered by the victim.

 Of course, this is only a hypothetical analysis of what could potentially happen when a person attempts to pursue a pedestrian accident claim.
-Consulting with a personal injury attorney who has experience in handling pedestrian accident cases can be beneficial to victims and their loved ones, especially in cases where liability is unclear and additional evidence needs to be discovered.
+Consulting with a Washington personal injury lawyer who has experience in handling pedestrian accident cases can be beneficial to victims and their loved ones, especially in cases where liability is unclear and additional evidence needs to be discovered.